A New Execution Model and Executor for Adaptively Optimizing the Performance of Parallel Algorithms Using HPX Runtime System: Implementation

 In HPX, we have implemented all of the above with correct semantics in the \texttt{namespace hpx::execution}.
-However, the community quickly realized that the execution policies alone do not provide sufficient flexibility for controlling the (possibly parallel) execution environment.
+However, while implementing all of the parallel algorithms as specified by the C\texttt{++} Standard, the community quickly realized that the execution policies alone do not provide sufficient flexibility for controlling the execution environment.
 Early discussions in the ISO standardization committee documented the idea of standardizing `unified executors', which was later abandoned~\cite{p0443}.
 In HPX, we have used the ideas outlined in that paper to develop the extensive customization mechanisms that we describe below.

-All of the parallel algorithms in HPX rely on internally invoking a number of customization points that can be overloaded by either the executor or the execution parameters object.
+All of the parallel algorithms in HPX rely on internally invoking a number of customization points that can be overloaded by either the executor or the execution parameters object (see Section~\ref{subsec:executors}).
 We call a \textbf{customization point} a function that can be overloaded by an external user-defined function or object such that it is selected at compile time as a replacement for an internal, predefined default implementation.
 Customization point objects are usually function object instances that fulfill the two objectives of a) unconditionally trigger (conceptified) type requirements on the arguments of that function, and b) dispatch to the correct function via argument dependent lookup (ADL).
-In C++, these are often a library feature that adds concept checking resulting in, e.g. clearer compilation error messages in case of erroneous template instantiations.
+In C\texttt{++}, these are often dependent on a library feature that adds concept checking, resulting in, e.g. clearer compilation error messages in case of erroneous template instantiations.
 We describe the set of customization points used by HPX's standard algorithm implementation relevant to this work in Section~\ref{subsec:cpos}.
 In HPX, we rely on the \texttt{tag\_invoke} methodology~\cite{p1895} for the implementation of our customization points.